 Thus we see that the operator $\T$ acting on $f_{k,N,D,D_0}$ also lifts to a Hecke-like operator $\widetilde{\T}$ acting on $\Fc_{1-k,N,D,D_0}$.

-The proof of the general case of Theorem \ref{Thm: intro} now follows in the same way as in the one-dimensional case, simply noting that the operator $\widetilde{\T}$ now acts on the local polynomial, precisely giving the Hecke-like operator in the theorem statement. \end{proof}
+The proof of the general case of Theorem \ref{Thm: intro} now follows in the same way as in the one-dimensional case.
+The operator $\widetilde{\T}$ now acts on $\mathscr{P}_{k,N,D,D_0}$, precisely giving the Hecke-like operator in the theorem statement as well as in Corollary \ref{cor:maintheoremexplicit}. \end{proof}